-- NIST Cybersecurity Framework.
+- National Institute of Standards and Technology (NIST) Cybersecurity Framework.
 Provides guidelines for organizations to manage and reduce cyber risk.
-It consists of five functions: Identify, Protect, Detect, Respond, and Recover. - NIST SP 800-53.
+The NIST Cybersecurity Framework Core consists of six functions: Govern, Identify, Protect, Detect, Respond, and Recover. - NIST SP 800-53.
 Provides a comprehensive catalogue of security and privacy controls for federal information systems and organizations.
-It's widely used not only by the government but also by various industries. - ISO 27001.
+It's widely used not only by the government but also by various industries. - Cyber Risk Institute (CRI).
+A cybersecurity and resiliency framework based on the NIST Framework, tailored for the financial services industry. - International Organization of Standardization (ISO) 27001.
 A widely recognized standard for information security management systems (ISMS).
-It provides a systematic approach to managing sensitive information and ensuring its confidentiality, integrity, and availability. - ISO 27002 is an international standard that provides guidelines for implementing an Information Security Management System (ISMS).
-It outlines a framework for identifying, assessing, and managing information security risks, as well as implementing controls to protect sensitive information. - CIS Controls.
+It provides a systematic approach to managing sensitive information and ensuring its confidentiality, integrity, and availability. - ISO 27002 is an international standard that provides guidelines for implementing an information security management system (ISMS).
+It outlines a framework for identifying, assessing, and managing information security risks, as well as implementing controls to protect sensitive information. - Center for Internet Security (CIS) Controls.
 Offers a prioritized set of actions for improving an organization's Cybersecurity posture.
-It's divided into three implementation groups, each with a varying level of complexity and coverage. - COBIT.
-Provides a framework for the governance and management of enterprise IT, including Cybersecurity aspects. - ITIL (Information Technology Infrastructure Library).
-Provides best practices for managing IT services, and can be integrated with cybersecurity practices and frameworks to enhance an organization's overall cybersecurity posture. - FAIR (Factor Analysis of Information Risk).
-Helps organizations analyze and quantify information and Cybersecurity risk in financial terms, making risk management decisions more data-driven. - MITRE ATT&CK.
-Provides a matrix of tactics and techniques used by attackers during different stages of the cyber attack lifecycle. - CMMI (Capability Maturity Model Integration): A capability improvement framework that can be adapted to Cybersecurity practices to enhance an organization's maturity in managing Cybersecurity processes. - BSIMM (Building Security In Maturity Model): This is a framework specifically designed for software security.
-It's a set of best practices derived from studying real-world software security initiatives.
+It's divided into three implementation groups, each with a varying level of complexity and coverage. - Control Objectives for Information and Related Technologies (COBIT).
+Provides a framework for the governance and management of enterprise IT, including Cybersecurity aspects. - Information Technology Infrastructure Library (ITIL).
+Provides best practices for managing IT services, and can be integrated with cybersecurity practices and frameworks to enhance an organization's overall cybersecurity posture. - Factor Analysis of Information Risk (FAIR)).
+Helps organizations analyse and quantify information and Cybersecurity risk in financial terms, making risk management decisions more data-driven. - MITRE Adversarial, Tactics, Techniques and Common Knowledge) (ATT&CK).
+Provides a matrix of tactics and techniques used by attackers during different stages of the cyberattack lifecycle.

-- PCI DSS (Payment Card Industry Data Security Standard).
+- Capability Maturity Model Integration (CMMI)): A capability improvement framework that can be adapted to Cybersecurity practices to enhance an organization's maturity in managing Cybersecurity processes. - Building Security in Maturity Model (BSIMM)): This is a framework specifically designed for software security.
+It is a set of best practices derived from studying real-world software security initiatives. - Payment Card Industry Data Security Standard (PCI DSS) ().
 Widely used framework that outlines security requirements for protecting payment card data. - Cryptocurrency Security Standard (CCSS).
 A framework that sets security guidelines for cryptocurrency systems and exchanges.
 It helps improve security measures in the cryptocurrency industry, covering areas like key management and data protection, reducing risks and enhancing digital asset protection.